Layla76/Database_project/README.md

 Asset ID - PK, FK from asset table <br />
 Price - price of the building <br />

-** If the database where used normally (without random data generation), books, rooms, and buildings would have no overlapping keys with each other.
-This would be acheived by first creating a new asset row, and then using its ID to create a new book/room/building row.
+** Books, rooms, and buildings will have no overlapping keys with each other.
+This is acheived by first creating a new asset row, and then using its ID to create a new book/room/building row.

 Suppliers (sources to buy assets for the library): <br />
 ID - PK <br />